Southern African Large Telescope

 Table 3: Minimum exposure times per binning for SALTICAM Slot Mode and Frame Transfer.

 For imaging objects in the solar system, non-sidereal telescope tracking might be preferred.
-Initial tests of the implementation and accuracy of this mode at slow (a few arcsec per hour) and fast (hundreds of arcsec per hour) rates have been carried out.
-Initial analyses indicate that the telescope seems to be correctly interpolating ephemerides in order to point and then tracking at the correct nonsidereal rates; however, we have not yet quantified any errors on the pointing and tracking.
-Any non-sidereal tracking proposals are considered shared risk.
+Initial tests of the implementation and accuracy of this mode at slow (a few arcsec per hour) and fast (hundreds of arcsec per hour) rates have been performed.
+However, at the time of this call for proposals, non-sidereal tracking is not yet fully commissioned, so any proposals would be shared risk.

 Drift scanning is an imaging mode where the telescope is parked at a stationary position and the CCD readout is clocked at the sidereal rate.
 This can be used to produce long imaging “strips” on the sky, e.g. for surveys.
 While some preliminary SALTICAM drift scanning tests have been successfully completed, there are still some issues to iron out before this mode is offered to the community.
 Therefore, it will not be available for this proposal period.

-All SALTICAM sensitivity calculations for planning observations should be done with the newest version of the SALTICAM Simulator (http://salt4scientist.salt.ac.za/simulators-and-other-tools/).
-These numbers are based on throughput tests with a burst mirror, as well as Sloan comparison fields, and have been extrapolated for a typical pupil during a track.
+All SALTICAM sensitivity calculations for planning observations should be done with the newest version of the SALTICAM Simulator.
+For quick reference, some count rates for SALTICAM are given below in Table 4.
+These numbers are based on recent throughput tests with a burst mirror, as well as Sloan comparison fields, and have been extrapolated for a typical pupil during a track.

 The count rates and signal-to-noise ratio numbers can be extrapolated to other exposure times and fainter/brighter targets.
-We have directly verified count rates up to about 5-minute exposures and these behave as expected.
+We have directly verified count rates up to about 5 minute exposures and these behave as expected.
 Longer integrations are not practical due to the difficulties with auto-guiding (see Section 6.6) and SALT’s current open-loop tracking performance.
 Thus, the deepest SALTICAM exposures should ideally be constructed from dithered and co-added ~2 minute exposures.
 Whether the ideally scaled signal-to-noise ratio is reached depends on e.g. the quality of flat-fields (see Section 6.7.2) and the stability of the PSF of sources over tens of minutes (c.f. the current lack of active segment alignment).
 Therefore, we urge the PIs to be conservative in estimates of deep SALTICAM imaging until proper characterisation has been obtained.
-We do not yet have demonstrated sensitivity performance values for longer stacked sequences, though we will update these values and inform the community if such results become available during the course of the current period.

 The SALTICAM CCDs were optimised for visible and near UV imaging, thus no effort was made to minimise fringing at near IR wavelengths.
 We have not yet quantified the amplitude of fringing in all filters.
 We have observed fringes with an amplitude of ∼10% peak-to-trough for red, narrow-band filters such as z’.
 Fringing is not an issue for broadband filters or those at the shorter end of the wavelength range.